gobeyondidentity/developer-docs/docs/integration-guides/drupal.md

 1. Select the **Override registration settings** checkbox.

-  This assigns a new user as an `authenticated user` with no other defined role.
+  This assigns a new user as an `Authenticated user` with no other defined role.
 You can change the user's role in your Drupal admin settings.

   ![drupal-override-registration](../images/integration-guides/drupal-override-registration.png)